 What is declining-balance depreciation?

-Declining-balance depreciation accounts for a greater loss in value of the asset in the early years than in the later years.
-This means that the loss in value decreases each year.
-To calculate declining-balance depreciation, you need to know the acquisition cost of the asset, its useful life, and the declining-balance depreciation rate.
+Declining balance depreciation accounts for a greater loss in value of the asset in the early years than in the later years.
+This means that the depreciation decreases each year.
+To calculate declining balance depreciation, you need to know the acquisition cost of the asset, its useful life, and the declining balance depreciation rate.

 How to calculate depreciation?

 The calculation of depreciation depends on the chosen method.
 With straight-line depreciation, the loss in value is distributed evenly over the useful life.
-With declining balance depreciation, on the other hand, the loss in value is considered more heavily in the early years than in the later years.
+With declining-balance depreciation, on the other hand, the loss in value is taken into account more heavily in the early years than in the later years.

 To calculate depreciation, you need to know the acquisition cost of the asset, the useful life, and the residual value.
-For straight-line depreciation, you simply subtract the residual value from the acquisition cost and divide the result by the useful life.
-For declining balance depreciation, you multiply the acquisition cost by the declining balance depreciation rate and divide the result by the useful life.
+With straight-line depreciation, you simply subtract the residual value from the acquisition cost and divide the result by the useful life.
+With declining-balance depreciation, you multiply the acquisition cost by the declining-balance depreciation rate and divide the result by the useful life.

 What to consider when depreciating buildings?

-There are some special considerations when depreciating buildings.
+When depreciating buildings, there are some special features to consider.
 Firstly, the useful life of the building must be taken into account.
 The useful life of a building depends on various factors, such as the condition of the building, the type of use, and local regulations.

 How does depreciation affect the balance sheet?

-Depreciation affects the Balance Sheet as it reduces the value of assets over time.
-When an asset is depreciated, the loss in value is recorded as an expense in the income statement, and the book value of the asset in the balance sheet is reduced.
+Depreciation affects the Balance Sheet out, as it reduces the value of assets over time.
+When an asset is depreciated, the loss in value is recorded as an expense on the income statement and the book value of the asset on the balance sheet is reduced.

 Depreciation also affects the income statement, as it reduces taxable profit.
-When an asset is depreciated, the loss in value is recorded as an expense, which leads to a lower taxable profit and thus a reduction in the tax burden.
+When an asset is depreciated, the loss in value is recorded as an expense, leading to a lower taxable profit and thus a reduction in the tax burden.

 How to account for depreciation in investment planning?

-When planning investments, it is important to consider depreciation, as it influences the return on investment (ROI) .
+When planning investments, it is important to consider depreciation, as it affects the return on investment (ROI) influences.
 Depreciation reduces taxable profit and thus also the ROI.

 An example of considering depreciation in investment planning is a company that acquires a machine for 100,000 euros and has a useful life of 5 years.
 The company's annual profit is 50,000 euros.
 If the company uses straight-line depreciation, the annual depreciation is 20,000 euros.
 This means that the company's taxable profit is reduced to 30,000 euros, which leads to a reduction in ROI.